Text Size Print

-The Communications Section is comprised of a supervisor, Sergeant Ray Ostrander and six classified dispatchers whom are certified by the Department of Criminal Justice Services.
+The Communications Center is comprised of supervisor, Sergeant Ray Ostrander, six classified dispatchers and four part time dispatchers whom are certified by the Department of Criminal Justice Services.
 The Dispatch Center is a twenty-four hour, 365 day a year communications center which fulfills many duties to include: answering emergency and non-emergency telephone lines, alarm monitoring, alert notification and data retrieval from the VCIN/NCIC and DMV computer terminals.

-The Dispatch Office also monitors all 911 calls originating from the campus telephone system.
+They also monitor all 911 calls originating from the campus telephone system.
 While the actual 911 calls are answered by the Town of Farmville Communications Center, a monitoring station alerts the Longwood Dispatcher to the specific location which enables a Police Officer to be immediately dispatched.

-The Dispatch Center has monitoring capabilities for the video cameras and intrusion alarm systems located in Cole Gallery, Lancaster Gallery, Landings/Midtown and several other crucial campus locations.
-The communications officers are also responsible for activating the siren/voice and text messaging alert systems in the event of an actual or suspected campus emergency incident or situation.
+The Communications Center also has monitoring capabilities for the video cameras in place throughout campus and the intrusion alarm systems located in crucial campus locations.
+The communications officers are also responsible for activating the siren/voice and text messaging alert systems in the event of an actual or suspected campus emergency incident/situation.

-The communications section handles a variety of communications including radio transmissions for the Student Safety Organization and occasionally from other Law Enforcement or Criminal Justice agencies.
-The dispatch center monitors the radio traffic from other local and neighboring jurisdictions and is also a general information center.
-Dispatchers routinely provide a variety of miscellaneous information to faculty, staff, students and visitors.
+The Communications Officers handle a variety of communications including radio transmissions from officers, the Student Safety Organization and from other Law Enforcement or Criminal Justice agencies.
+They monitor the radio traffic from other local and neighboring jurisdictions and are also a general information center for faculty, staff, students and visitors.

 Department of Public Safety